 Most smoke stacks are located at the very top of one end of the food chamber.
 Some are centered vertically.

 Placement of the smoke stack is more important than you think.
 In an offset smoker there’s a lot of hot air moving through at a constant pace.
 Hot air rises, meaning it will move up to the top of the food chamber as it moves across.
 By placing the smoke stack lower down on the food chamber, the hot air flow will be temporarily reduced (when forced down), causing some of the hot air to transfer its heat back into the food chamber and therefore reduce the temperature differences slightly.
 You can place the smoke stack even lower than that if you want to, but in my experience it doesn’t help.
 See the image below which illustrates this back pressure.

 For reverse flow smokers the smoke stack is mounted high.
 Due to air traveling longer in the food chamber, you want to improve draft by making it as easy as possible to get air from A to B. Also the effective height of the food chamber is reduced with the baffle in place.

 The aerodynamically oriented may wonder if the elbow or bend should be as smooth as possible to allow the smoker to breathe fully.

 You can use a 90 degree bend, or ‘soften’ it a bit in various ways.
 Does it really matter?
 A 90 degree bend will affect draught slightly, but the effect is so small it can be ignored in this type of application.
+An offset smoker has a lot higher air flow than a kettle grill, but at the same time it’s not a Formula 1 car either.
 Choose what is easy to build or that matches the look you’re after.
 I bought a smoothly bent (1/4 circle) pipe myself, it was the easiest way for me.